stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Okay.
 So we've got the first one.
-It is from Lunaticpoet who is asking, "who is more chaotic: Ben or Tim?"
+It is from Lunaticpoet who is asking:

+>"Who is more chaotic: Ben or Tim?"

 Well, since I asked the question, maybe you get the first answer.

 #### TIM